IMCS-Bioinformatics/HiCCliqueGraphs/images/README.md

 # Images from our paper
 This directory has scripts for generating images that were used in our paper.

-Fig. 2 images can be generated using [analyzeLinkLengths notebook](analyzeLinkLengths.ipynb).
+Fig. 2 images (that compare real and randomized link lengths) can be generated using [analyzeLinkLengths notebook](analyzeLinkLengths.ipynb).

+Images to compare all 3 dataset link loci can be generated using [all3DSinOne notebook](all3DSinOne.ipynb).